“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 Then I take him for a walk away from the dojo and make sure jou-chan doesn’t follow, and once I get him somewhere private I give him a kiss — a really good kiss, like the kind where Saitou…

-He shifted in discomfort and annoyance where he lay on his somewhat moldy futon staring at the ceiling.
+He shifted in discomfort and annoyance where he lay on his moldy futon staring at the ceiling.
 It took several moments to get his thoughts under control again.

 Yeah, so I kiss the hell out of him, and while he’s all breathless afterwards I say, “I love you, Kenshin.
 Please don’t marry jou-chan; it’ll break my heart.”